logux/core/README.md

 **Documentation: [logux/logux]**

-This repository contains Logux core components:
+This repository contains Logux core components for JavaScript:

 * `Log` to store node’s actions.
 * `MemoryStore` to store log in the memory.